Empowering girls through robotics and coding in Rwanda

 Through partnership with Siemens, all 75 girls were awarded laptops and dedicated internet connection to spur their education and development.
 They will also be part of the Siemens EmpowHer mentorship programme which will give them direct access to prominent actors across the globe in ICT and STEM fields.

-To further motivate the girls during the two-week bootcamp, prominent leaders in STEM also visited them for inspirational talks including the Minister of Education in Rwanda, Mr. Gaspard Twagirayezu, Mr. Thorsten Schafer Gumbel, Chair of the GIZ Management Board, Ms. Serita Sanders, a retired Nuclear Engineer at the U.S. Nuclear Regulatory Commission, and Edyne Umuhoza, a young Rwandan pilot with the national carrier RwandAir.
+To further motivate the girls during the two-week bootcamp, prominent leaders in STEM also visited them for inspirational talks including the Minister of Education in Rwanda, Mr. Gaspard Twagirayezu, Mr. Thorsten Schafer Gumbel, Chair of the GIZ Management Board, and Edyne Umuhoza, a young Rwandan pilot with the national carrier RwandAir.

 Some of the leaders and mentors including Mr. Thorsten Schafer Gumbel, Chair of the GIZ Management Board and Edyne Umuhoza, young Rwandan pilot interacting with AGCCI participants.